NEW MOON - Chodesh - Explained!

 In this verse;

-- 'day of your gladness' appears to refer to
+- 'day of your gladness', a reference to

-- 'beginning of your New Moons' to the commanded
+- 'beginning of your New Moons' - referring

 OTHER NEW MOON VERSES